-Trump to condemn 'merciless campaign to wipe out our history' in Mount Rushmore address
+Trump speaks at Mount Rushmore, will condemn 'merciless campaign to wipe out our history'

 President will emphasize America as a 'great and virtuous country'

-President Trump will decry what he calls a "merciless campaign to wipe out our history, defame our heroes, erase our values, and indoctrinate our children" when he gives remarks at South Dakota's Mount Rushmore Friday night to mark the beginning of Independence Day weekend.
+President Trump took the stage in the shadow of Mount Rushmore on Friday night to condemn what he planned to describe as a "merciless campaign to wipe out our history, defame our heroes, erase our values, and indoctrinate our children" in an address to mark the beginning of Independence Day weekend.

+"This monument will never be desecrated," the president vowed early in his remarks.

-According to excerpts from his prepared remarks, Trump will also declare the United States "he most just and exceptional nation ever to exist on earth" and claim that "no nation has done more to advance the human condition than the United States of America and no people have done more to promote human progress than the CITIZENS [emphasis original] of our great nation."
+According to excerpts from his prepared remarks, Trump would declare the United States to be "the most just and exceptional nation ever to exist on Earth" and claim that "no nation has done more to advance the human condition than the United States of America and no people have done more to promote human progress than the CITIZENS [emphasis original] of our great nation."

-The president will also castigate left-wing activists and practitioners of so-called "cancel culture" who have targeted statues and monuments of historical figures across America in recent weeks.
+The president also planned castigate left-wing activists and practitioners of so-called "cancel culture" who have targeted statues and monuments of historical figures across America in recent weeks.

 "This movement is openly attacking the legacies of every person on Mount Rushmore ..."
-Trump will say.
+Trump will say, according to the excerpts.
 "Those who seek to erase our heritage want Americans to forget our pride and our great dignity, so that we can no longer understand ourselves or America’s destiny.
 In toppling the heroes of 1776, they seek to dissolve the bonds of love and loyalty that we feel for our country, and for each other."

 TRUMP TO KICK OFF INDEPENDENCE DAY WEEKEND AT MT.
 RUSHMORE AMID ANTI-MONUMENT PUSH FROM ACTIVISTS